A serious cat disease

 FIP face-to-face or telehealth consultations with Dr Gretta Howard

-Dr Gretta Howard is available for face-to-face (pending COVID restrictions) or telehealth consultations for cat owners based in NSW who wish to seek her opinion on FIP case management.
+Dr Gretta Howard is available for face-to-face or telehealth consultations for cat owners based in NSW who wish to seek her opinion on FIP case management.
 In addition to a consultation, this involves reviewing any prior veterinary records, laboratory results and management recommendations.
-Consultations (face-to-face or telehealth) are $159 and subsequent reassessment is $99, payable over the phone at the time of booking your appointment.
+Consultations (face-to-face or telehealth) are $169 and subsequent reassessment is $99, payable over the phone at the time of booking your appointment.
 Written prescriptions are an additional $39.50 per medicine prescribed.

 If you would like to go ahead with a consultation, please phone our customer care team on (02) 9988-0198 so they can book you in with Dr Gretta Howard at a suitable time.
 Please ensure to include an update on whether your cat is critically ill or stable (eating, comfortable) so that priority can be given to very sick cats.

-Once booked in, please forward your previous veterinary records, laboratory results and a summary of your own via email to our reception team, including your cat’s current weight.
-Where possible, these records can be reviewed prior to the appointment time.
+Once booked in, please ask your vet to forward any previous veterinary records, laboratory results and a summary of your own via email to our reception team, including your cat’s current weight if known.
+Where possible, these records can then be reviewed prior to the appointment time.